StudentsOnly/Notes/01-Fundamentals/01-Fundamentals-Day06.md

 - So when working on code, I recommend _always_ working with a project folder
     - Even for little tiny tests
     - Keep your projects organized, I recommend a folder like `~/projects`
-    - Always when working with VS Code (ant IntelliJ IDEA), open up a folder
+    - Always when working with VS Code (and IntelliJ IDEA), open up a folder
     - Don't open individual files
     - Need just one file?
 Create folder with one file :)
     - VS Code doesn't work as well when opening a single file at a time